-After the very sudden death of my step dad, I’d spent a great deal of time worrying and wondering about whether my mother would ever truly recover from this blow.
+After the very sudden death of my step dad, I’d spent a great deal of time wondering about whether my mother would ever truly recover from this blow.
 Death to the living, is a responsibility for it is our task to hold on to the memories of those fallen away.

 The Poui trees around the Savannah were all in bloom just two weeks before and around the time that Van had past away, they all stopped blooming.
 It seemed, to me, that all at once, all the beauty had been taken out of our lives.
 But the memories were still beautiful and I had to believe that they also resonated with a quiet promise, that neither joy was lost forever.
 That in time, like the seasons of a blossoming tree, joy would return to all our lives.

 I wrote this poem, feeling hopeful that darkness doesn’t last; that the colour of life always wins out and that it’s up to us to hang in there and ride out the bad stuff, until life begins to bloom again.

 All at once, once is all

 you get in a year!

 Wind wrestling tiny pieces of pink free from branches,

 up and up and down and then up again, in my bedroom window,

 to pluck a pretty petal from your hair